davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ## Build

-In total so far (we launched in June 2017, but a website's never 'done') we've built just under 100 patterns.
+In total so far (we launched in June 2017, but a website's never 'done'), we've built just under 100 patterns.

 Each pattern comprises: